How to add secrets to a charm

 whenever it attempts to get the secret.
 In general, the presumption is that the observer charm will take the absence of the relation as indication that the secret is gone as well, and so will not attempt to get it.

-Removing a revision
+Remove a single secret revision

 Removing a single secret revision is a more common (and less drastic!) operation than removing all revisions.